layerzzzio/lhava-api-etl/readme.md

 ![dashboard](ressources/dashboard.png)

-Note: I created a temporary screen in my application [CVBuilderAI](https://app.cvbuilderai.com/)
+Note: I created a temporary screen in my application [CVBuilderAI](https://app.cvbuilderai.com/) to do so.
+Don't be surprised if you see the cvbuilderai URL.

 ## The rest of the assignment
-Also you will find:
+Also, you will find:

 - Part 2 of the assignment is here -> [optimization.md](optimization.md) (eg. how to optimize & troubleshoot it)
 - Part 3 of the assignment is here -> [collaboration.md](collaboration.md) (eg. how the ETL works & collaborations)